I’m a Fearless Woman, They Say

 For example, when I come across people or situations that I fear may ruin my physical and mental health, I simply succumb to my fear.
 I leave.
 The fact that I got into a few fights in my younger years was simply because I prioritised my ego more than my physical/mental health.
 But I still had fear if I saw a knife pointing at me.
 If it’s pointing at the onion then it’s a different story, I might help them peel the potatoes.
 What did you say?
 More salt?
 But I’m peeling the potatoes!
 One at a time, please.

 The same with why I decided to walk out of my relationships.
 Some are downright toxic.
 And none of them is compatible with my personal values.
 My regret was (was, I don’t regret them anymore, they’re all good lessons) – I gave more chances than necessary as I was not only afraid of disappointing my parents, but also afraid of dying alone.
-I also put more effort into making it work by bending backward.
-Anyone bending backward will, of course, break at one point.
+I also put more effort into making it work by ignoring obvious incompatibilities.

 Nowadays, I’m confident I can make my parents proud; in my own ways, not necessarily in theirs.
 And I’m no longer afraid of dying alone.
 It’s much better than settling with someone whose values are not compatible with mine.